 Don't Download Unknown or Unsolicited Programs or Files

-Downloading unknown or unsolicited programs or files can be dangerous because they may contain viruses, malware, or harmful content that could harm your computer, compromise your personal data, or lead to potential security risks.
+Downloading unknown or unsolicited programs or files can be dangerous because they may contain viruses, malware, or content that could harm your computer, compromise your personal data, or lead to potential security risks.

 Protect Your Computer and Data